Who perceives the meaning behind the medium?

 What are memes a kind of?
 They are a kind of way of behaving (roughly) that can be copied, transmitted, remembered, taught, shunned, denounced, brandished, ridiculed, parodied, censored, hallowed.
 There is no term readily available in the technical language of the scientific image that aptly encapsulates what kind of a thing a meme is.
 Leaning on the ordinary language of the manifest image, we might say that memes are ways: ways of doing something, or making something, but not instincts (which are a different kind of ways of doing something or making something).
 The difference is that memes are transmitted perceptually, not genetically.
 They are semantic information, design worth stealing or copying, except when they are misinformation, which, like counterfeit money, is something that is transmitted or saved under the mistaken presumption that it is valuable, useful.[xiv]

 So memes are “…semantic information”.
 Later he says that “memes are informational things.”
 What does all that mean?
 It means we’ve come full circle on this rabbit trail: words have no mass or energy or chemical properties, but they are memes—the kind of meme that can be pronounced.
 Meanwhile, memes are units of cultural transmission, semantic information, informational things.
 Words are memes and memes are words!
-In other words, Dennett has looked directly the heard of elephants in the room—those gentle giants that eat materialism for breakfast—and has decided to just completely ignore them and quietly hope that they are not hungry.
+In other words, Dennett has looked directly the heard of elephants in the room—those gentle giants that eat Darwinism for breakfast—and has decided to just completely ignore them and quietly hope that they are not hungry.
 They have to be “included in our ontology”, so perhaps we can just take them for granted—just like Dehaene said we need to take our mathematical ability for granted.
-(See the article on this blog and you’ll read how all the most up-to-date science says that we similarly must take our linguistic abilities for granted as instinctive.)
+(See the article on this blog titled How do we perceive words? and you’ll read how all the most up-to-date science says that we similarly must take our linguistic abilities for granted as instinctive.)

 Let’s just stop again and recognize the enormity of what these scientists and philosophers want to take for granted.
 I will just repeat something we observed in the introduction: without words we would have no governments (unlike ants and bees, we are not pre-programmed to live in colonies, so we have to articulate pacts and alliances and constitutions), no technology (for all technology is preceded by verbal plans), no science (which is the study of patterns and laws in nature and society), no sports (or any other games, for that matter, for they all depend entirely upon the enforcement of verbalized rules), no fajita recipes (for no one accidentally “makes” a fajita).
 It is a very, very, very big deal to take words and sentences, numbers and equations—and our perception and use of them all—for granted.